-- Poor dental procedures: Dental braces, filling, and crowns can sometimes land you in soup, if they are not properly done.
+- Poor dental procedures: Dental braces, filling, and crowns can sometimes land you in the soup if they are not properly done.
 These are excruciatingly painful situations that need immediate dental assistance.

 - Exposed tooth roots: Reckless violent brushing can cause your gum line to recede and teeth root to get exposed.
 Exposed tooth roots are at risk of sensitivity leading to toothache.

-- Cavities: Cavities occur when demineralization of your tooth happens due to bacterial attack.
-It is a painful condition that can only be resolved with dental filling or root canal.
+- Cavities: Cavities occur when demineralization of your tooth happens due to bacterial attacks.
+It is a painful condition that can only be resolved with a dental filling or root canal in Dubai.

 - Gum diseases: There are two types of gum diseases: Gingivitis and Periodontitis.
 Gum problems start with gingivitis and can progress to periodontitis, if not timely treated.
 Both these conditions are caused by plaque build-up and can be painful.